naorlivne/drone-kubernetes-apply/README.md

 #### kubernetes_api_host

-The kubernetes API server URL (no trailing slash should be used)
+The kubernetes API server URL (no trailing slash should be used), alternately mount a kubeconfig into the container `/root/.kube/config`

 #### kubernetes_token

-The token used to auth against the kubernetes API
+The token used to auth against the kubernetes API, alternately mount a kubeconfig into the container `/root/.kube/config`

 #### kubernetes_yaml_file